arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/memory-partitioning/content.md

 ## Conclusion

-In this tutorial, we successfully partitioned the memory of an Opta™ device, enabling its full range of functionalities to be programmed using Arduino ecosystem tools such as the Arduino IDE.
-We walked through initializing and erasing the QSPI Flash memory, partitioning and formatting the memory, and writing the Wi-Fi firmware and certificate data onto the device.
+In this tutorial, we successfully partitioned the memory of an Opta™ device, enabling its full range of functionalities to be programmed using Arduino ecosystem tools such as the Arduino IDE and the Arduino programming language.
+We walked through initializing and erasing the QSPI Flash memory, partitioning and formatting the memory, and writing the Wi-Fi firmware and certificate data onto the device's memory.
 As you move forward, you can explore the extensive Arduino ecosystem, leverage various libraries and hardware add-ons, and create powerful, connected, and secure industrial solutions using the Opta™.